Exiv2/exiv2/README-CONAN.md

 Exiv2 v0.27 can be built with VS 2008, 2010, 2012, 2013, 2015 and 2017.

 Exiv2 v0.27.1 (and later) can be built with VS 2015, 2017 and 2019.
-I believe it will build with 2013 and earlier, however we don't actively support those version of Visual Studio.
+I believe Exiv2 will build with 2013 and earlier, however we don't actively support these version of Visual Studio.

 v0.28 is being "modernised" to C++11 and will not support C++98.
 We don't expect Exiv2 v0.28 to build with VS 2008, 2010, 2012 or 2013.